jwasinger/eth-selfdestruct-analysis/README.md

 There are two main use-cases for selfdestruct after the London hard fork:
 * an address calculated by `create2` can have contracts deployed, selfdestructed and redeployed (with new bytecode).
 This serves as a way to update a contract.
 * contracts can be created, used, and selfdestructed within the same transaction.
+These are referred to as ephemeral contracts.

 In both cases, it can result that an address will be destroyed and created one or more times.
 This is referred to as a `re-inited` address.

 ## Results

-From Genesis to block 12,799,316, there were 11304 contracts which redeployed, 69102 addresses which were re-inited one or more times.
+From Genesis to block 12,799,316 (the time period looked at in the [previous analysis work](https://nbviewer.org/github/adompeldorius/selfdestruct-analysis/blob/main/analysis.ipynb)), there were 11304 contracts which created and redeployed child contracts, 69102 addresses which were re-inited one or more times.

-Since London (block 12,965,000), 34 contracts redeployed child contracts and 238 addresses were re-inited.
-The 12 re-inited addresses with nonzero Ether balances have 4430 Ether together.
-Two of the creators of addresses that selfdestructed have Ether/tokens with a total value of ~$55000 USD (as of March 25th, 2022).
-None of these have contract source code on Etherscan.
+Since London (block 12,965,000), 34 contracts redeployed child contracts, 233 contracts created ephemeral contracts, and 238 addresses saw contract re-inits.
 It's difficult to determine with certainty, every single address that would be at risk of losing funds with the change of `SELFDESTRUCT` to `SENDALL`.
 None of the contracts which are creators of re-inited contracts, or any re-inited contracts have their source verified on Etherscan.
 However, looking at the balances of potentially-affected addresses reveals that most of the Ether holdings are concentrated in a few addresses.

 Here are twenty addresses with the highest Ether balances: